10 Essential Books for Aspiring Architectural Photographers

 Architecture and its adventurous cousin Interior Design have long since been the keystone of the coffee-table book market, with hundreds of magnificent books published yearly.
 Our industry’s penchant for beautiful objects lends itself to curating captivating reading material that is inevitably bolstered by stunning imagery from some of the world’s greatest photographers that expertly illustrate these library luxuries.
 Often collected and coveted as objet d’art in themselves, encased in bindings equally as beautiful as their contents, architectural coffee-table books always make excellent gifts for friends, family and colleagues or, as we at Architizer actively encourage, as gifts to yourself.
 You deserve it!

-This week we’re celebrating the thrilling arrival of our latest edition of Architizer: The World’s Best Architecture (available for order now!).
+Right now, we are celebrating the arrival of the latest edition of Architizer: The World’s Best Architecture (available for order now!).
 While we might be biased in saying that ours is the best yet, we thought it was only fair to spread the love and share some additional inspirational coffee table books from recent times that we adore.
 Each book we’ve selected to feature is packed with fascinating stories and mesmerizing architectural imagery, with every book showcasing the beauty of our built environment through the lens of the incredibly talented architectural photographers that inspire, surprise and delight on every page.
 After reading these, we’re sure you’ll be desperate to dust off your camera and head straight for a snap of your favorite constructions.

 Architizer: The World’s Best Architecture